 Microinverters are installed on each individual panel.
 Although this type of inverter has its benefits, they tend to be the most expensive type of inverter.

 Power optimizers have many of the benefits of micro-inverters.
-They are generally more expensive than string inverters, but cheaper than micro-inverters.
+They are generally more expensive than string inverters, but less expensive than micro-inverters.

 Solar can be installed on metal, shingle, and flat roofs.
 Each one requires different components and varying levels of labor.
 Shingle roofs require a specific flashing piece to attach the panel racking to the roof.
 For a ribbed or standing seam metal roof, the racking is attached directly to the metal.
 Panels are installed on a flat roof using a ballast mount - a tray held in place by a concrete block.

-We design our solar systems to offset as much energy consumption that makes sense financially.
+Most solar systems are designed to offset as much energy consumption that makes sense financially.
 The more energy production needed, the more panels and equipment the system will require.

 Depending on how much shading a system will be exposed to will impact the amount and location of the panels.
 If a system is installed in an area with shading, it may require additional panels to meet the customer’s energy coverage requirements.
 On the contrary, a system that is in full sun could potentially produce the same amount of energy with less panels.

 Weather patterns in each region are different.
 Some locations receive more sun than others.
 Other regions receive more snow.
 Our systems are designed with this data in mind and that will impact the system size and the necessary equipment.

 Interconnection is the process of connecting the solar system to the power grid.
 Each local utility has specific requirements that must be followed.
-Some of these requirements could impact the type of meter you need, or the transformers may need to be upgraded.
+Some of these requirements could impact the type of meter you need, or whether transformer upgrades are required.
 The interconnection cost is different for each project, depending on how much solar is already in your area, the age and strength of the equipment on your line, and the size of the solar array itself.